Special Education (SPEC)

-SPEC 672 Physiological and Learning Factors in the Edu of Child w Disabilities (3 Credits)
+SPEC 672 Physiological and Learning Factors in the Education of Children with Disabilities (3 Credits)

 The relationship of neurological and physiological growth to psychological learning factors pertaining to the education of individuals with disabilities is presented.
 An understanding of the relationship of mind to brain, and the biological parameters, which may dictate a student's performance in the classroom, are integral aspects of this course.
 Pediatric and neurological examinations, the relevance of medical data to learning disorders and controversies, attention deficits, and other factors complicating classroom performance are presented.

-SPEC 673 Func.On The Child Study Team (3 Credits)
+SPEC 673 Function on the Child Study Team (3 Credits)

 This course focuses on the members of the child study team and their roles as members of the team.
 Review of special education laws pertaining to the positions, school psychologist, school social worker, and learning disabilities teacher-consultant is a central aspect of this course.
 Emphasis is on a collaborative approach among professionals functioning as a team.

-SPEC 675 Corrective Techniques for Teaching the Exceptional Child (3 Credits)
+SPEC 675 Corrective Techniques for Teaching the Exceptional Children (3 Credits)